 Most children have mild reactions.
 Severe reactions affecting the child’s breathing can occur, particularly in those with bad asthma and these need urgent medical attention.

-Your allergist may do a blood or skin prick test to support the diagnosis if the reaction was immediate.
+The diagnosis is suggested by the history of a typical reaction after exposure to latex-containing products (particularly balloons and gloves).
+Allergy blood or skin prick test may support the diagnosis if the reaction was immediate.
 Skin prick tests are safe.
 They can be done in clinic provided that the child has not had any antihistamines for a few days.
 Blood tests are not affected by antihistamines, but results are only available a week or so after the clinic appointment.

+The most important aspect of managing latex allergy is to avoid direct contact with latex products.
 Stretchy rubber products like balloons, gloves and rubber bands are more likely to cause a reaction than ‘hard’ ones such as rubber stoppers, dummies and erasers.

 Dentists and doctors should be informed so that non-latex gloves can be used for procedures and operations.

-- Feeling faint or dizzy, looking very pale(lie the child down with their legs raised).
+Severe reaction – difficulty breathing(wheezing, noisy breathing, blue colour); swelling in the throat(noisy breathing, drooling); feeling faint or dizzy, looking very pale(lie the child down with their legs raised).

 It is important to inform the nursery/school.
 Any other carers will also need to know.
 Dentists and doctors should be told so that they can avoid using latex gloves for procedures and operations.